Skip to main content

 • “- After building the car, you get to tune it in any way you want, with power, braking, grip, traction, downforce, and aerodynamics.
 You use performance points in these categories for the greatest tuning concept ever in a free game.”

 • “The idea of the game is great, the story is great, the graphic quality is medium, but the optimization is horrible.
-My graphic card runs games with 10x more demanding graphics at 180 frames per second, yet in this game, the FPS doesn't exceed 60.”
+My graphic card runs games with 10x more heavy graphics than this game at 180 frames per second, yet in this game, the FPS doesn't exceed 60.”

 • “Bad unrealistic optimization.”